 There are a number of areas to consider when buying a fire pit.
-These can be broken down into a number of categories.
-The first is the fuel type; will it be powered by wood, coal or gas.
+We can break these down into a number of categories.
+The first is the fuel type; will it be powered by wood, coal, or gas.
 Will it be a fixed fire pit of moveable.
 What material it will be made of and where it will be placed.
-By taking into account these factors and having an understanding of what each of the benefits are the fire pit owner can be confident in their purchase and be able to enjoy it for many years to come.
-Large stone fire pits are great, but if the prospective owner knows that they will be moving house regularly then this is probably not the most appropriate purchase for them.
+By taking into account these factors and having an understanding of what each of the benefits is the fire pit owner can be confident in their purchase and be able to enjoy it for many years to come.
+Large lava stone fire pits are great, but if the prospective owner knows that they will be moving house regularly then this is probably not the most appropriate purchase for them.

 CharcoalUsing charcoal as a fuel has the main advantage that a lot of heat can be generated in a small space.
-This makes it a great fuel for those that want to have a portable fire pit as the fire pit itself can be quite small and the charcoal is also very light making transport easy.
-The concern with using charcoal is also that it generates more heat, which means that if someone wants to have a large outdoor fire pit that is the centre piece of the garden they won’t be able to make a big flame without making it almost unbearable for people to sit around.
+This makes it a great fuel for those that want to have a portable fire pit as the fire pit itself can be quite small.
+And the charcoal is also very light making transport easy.
+The concern with using charcoal is that it generates more heat.
+So if someone wants to have a large outdoor fire pit (which is the centerpiece of the garden) they won’t be able to make a big flame without making it almost unbearable for people to sit around.
 The increased temperature is also a concern for the material of the fire pit itself.
 One must ensure that the fire pit is able to use coal in it without destroying its construction.
-So generally, charcoal is best suited to small, heavy duty fire pits that may or may not be portable.
+So generally, charcoal is best for small, heavy-duty fire pits that may or may not be portable.

-Before purchasing a fire pit it is a good idea to check your local areas regulations as even in your backyard there can be restrictions on locations.
-For example they can only be more than x metres from a permanent structure and fences.
-There can also be certain times of the year where they can’t be lit or only gas fire pits can be used to reduce the chance of accidental forest fires occurring.
-The same can be true for public parks and reserves, but it is best to check with your local authority to ensure you are complying with the latest and the most relevant legislation.
+Before purchasing a fire pit it is a good idea to check your local area’s regulations.
+Even in your backyard there can be restrictions on locations.
+For example, they can only be more than x meters from a permanent structure and fences.
+There can also be certain times of the year when you can’t light them up.
+Sometimes you are allowed to use only gas fire pits to reduce the chance of accidental forest fires.
+The same can be true for public parks and reserves.
+But it is best to check with your local authority to ensure you are complying with the latest and the most relevant legislation.

-Aside from regulations, personal safety should be taken into account with fire pits.
+Aside from regulations, you should consider personal safety.
 This is an even bigger concern for those with small children and pets.
 Fire pits are low to the ground and it can be quite easy for children to access them and cause themselves harm.
-This might mean that a raised solution is the better option or fencing off the areas to ensure children only have access to the fire pit area when parents are around.
+This might mean that a raised solution is the better option.
+Or fencing off the areas to ensure children only have access to the fire pit area when parents are around.